 It is helpful to avoid large, fatty meals, as a large caloric load is the most likely trigger for biliary colic symptoms.

-Replacement of sugars and refined starches with high-fiber carbohydrates.
-The cholesterol saturation index of bile, a known risk factor for gallstone formation, is higher with diets that provide carbohydrates in a refined, as opposed to unrefined, form.
-Individuals consuming the most refined carbohydrates had a 60% greater risk for developing gallstones, compared with those who consumed the least.
-Conversely, individuals eating the most fiber (particularly insoluble fiber) have a 15% lower risk for gallstones compared with those eating the least. , However, no intervention trial has tested whether a diet that is low in sugar and high in unrefined starches reduces gallstone risk.
+Replacement of sugars and refined starches with high-fiber foods.
+The cholesterol saturation index of bile, a known risk factor for gallstone formation, is higher with diets that provide carbohydrates in a refined, as opposed to unrefined, form., In a 12-year prospective cohort study among US men, subjects with the highest intake of refined carbohydrates had a 60% greater risk of developing gallstones compared with those with the lowest intake.

-Avoidance of overweight and a healthful approach to weight control.
-Obese women with a BMI of 30 kg/m 2 or more have at least double the risk for gallstone disease, compared with women of normal weight (BMI < 25 kg/m 2).
-The same degree of risk exists for men with a BMI of at least 25 kg/m 2, compared with males with a BMI of < 22.5 kg/m 2.
-With more severe obesity (i.e., BMI 30 to 45 kg/m 2), the risk for women is 3.7-7.4 times that of women with a BMI of less than 24 kg/m 2.
+Avoidance of excess weight and a healthful approach to weight control.
+Women with a body mass index (BMI) ≥ 30 kg/m2 have at least double the risk for gallstone disease compared with women with a BMI < 25 kg/m2.
+The same degree of risk exists for men with a BMI ≥ 25 kg/m2 compared with a BMI < 22.5 kg/m2.

-Weight cycling (repeatedly losing and regaining weight) increases the likelihood of cholelithiasis.
-In women, the risk increased from 20% in “light” cyclers (those who lost and regained 5lbs-9 lbs) to 70% in “severe” cyclers (those who lost and regained ≥ 20 lbs).
-A similar pattern has been shown in men.
+Weight cycling (repeated intentional weight loss and unintentional regain) increases the likelihood of cholelithiasis.
+In a 1999 prospective cohort study of 47,153 women in 11 US states, the risk for cholecystectomy increased from 20% in “light” cyclers (those who lost and regained 5 to 9 pounds) to 70% in “severe” cyclers (those who lost and regained ≥ 20 pounds).
+A study of US men shows a similar pattern.

-Very-low-calorie diets increase the risk of gallstones.
-Gallbladder stasis and bile cholesterol saturation index occur during rapid weight loss, accounting for a greater risk of gallstone development.
-Including a small amount of fat (10 g/day) provides maximal gallbladder emptying and prevents gallstone formation in calorie-restricted dieters.
-Such observations support weight control efforts based on low-fat, plant-based diets, which typically cause healthful and sustained weight control, rather than those based on very-low-calorie formula diets.
+As noted above, very-low-calorie diets (< 800 kcal/day) increase the risk of gallstones, though the explanation for this remains unclear.
+Including a small amount of fat (10 g/day) in one’s diet provides maximal gallbladder emptying and prevents gallstone formation in calorie-restricted dieters.
+Such observations support weight control efforts based on low-fat, plant-based diets, which typically result in healthful and sustained weight control, rather than those based on very-low-calorie formula diets.

 Moderate alcohol intake.
-Compared with infrequent consumption or abstinence, moderate alcohol intake was found to be inversely associated with the risk for gallstones., However, given the current epidemic of nonalcoholic fatty liver disease in 50%-75% of obese persons and other health risks (e.g., breast cancer) due to alcohol consumption, caution regarding alcohol use is warranted.
+Compared with infrequent consumption or abstinence, moderate alcohol intake was found to be inversely associated with the risk for gallstones., However, given the health risks (e.g., breast or colorectal cancer) associated with alcohol consumption, caution regarding alcohol use is warranted.

 What to Tell the Family